Xilinx/Vitis_Libraries/docs/models/HW.rst

 =========
 In financial mathematics, the Hull-White model is a model of future interest rates.
 In its most generic formulation, it belongs to the class of no-arbitrage models that are able to fit today's term structure of interest rates.
 It is relatively straightforward to translate the mathematical description of the evolution of future interest rates onto a tree or lattice and so interest rate derivatives such as Bermudan Swaptions can be valued in the model.
 The first Hull-White model was described by John C. Hull and Alan White in 1990.
 The model is still popular in the market today (from Wiki).

-This section mainly introduces the implementation process of short-rate and discount, which is applied in Tree Engine and FD (finite differences) Engine.
-They are core part for option pricing.

 Implementation
 ===================
+This section mainly introduces the implementation process of short-rate and discount, which is core part of option pricing, and applied in Tree Engine and FD (finite-difference method) Engine.

-As an important parts of the Tree Engine and FD Engine, the class HWModel implements the single-factor Hull-White model to calculate short-rate and discount by using continuous compounding, including 4 functions (treeShortRate, fdShortRate, discount, discountBond).
-Next, the implementation process is introduced.
+As an important part of the Tree/ FD Engines, the class :math:`HWModel` implements the single-factor Hull-White model to calculate short-rate and discount by using continuous compounding, including 4 functions (treeShortRate, fdShortRate, discount, discountBond).
+The implementation process is introduced as follows:

 1. Function treeShortRate:

-   a) The short-rates is calculated at time point :math:`t` with the duration :math:`dt` from 0 to N time point by time point.
-First, the variable value is calculated.
-In order to reduce latency, the array values16 is added to save the intermediate result.
-Then, the short rate is calculated based on variable value.
+   a) The short-rates is calculated at time point :math:`t` with the duration :math:`dt` from 0 to N point-by-point.
+As in the calculation process, the variable :math:`value` needs to be calculated first.
+To improve the initiation interval (II), an array :math:`values16` is implemented to store the intermediate results from each iteration.
+Then, an addition tree is performed subsequently to achieve an II = 1 for the whole process.
+Finally, the short rate is calculated using variable :math:`value`.

-   b) According to timepoints and tree related parameters to establish a trinomial tree structure from 0 to N time point by time point.
+   b) For implementing the generic Tree framework, the :math:`state\_price` calculating process is moved from Tree Lattice to this Model.

 2. Function fdShortRate: The short-rate is calculated at time point :math:`t`.
-3. Function discount: The discount is calculated at time point :math:`t` with the duration :math:`dt` that based on the short-rate.
+3. Function discount: The discount is calculated at time point :math:`t` with the duration :math:`dt` based on the short-rate.
-4. Function discountBond: the discount bond is calculated at time point :math:`t` with the duration :math:`dt=T-t` that based on the short-rate.
+4. Function discountBond: The discount bond is calculated at time point :math:`t` with the duration :math:`dt=T-t` based on the short-rate.